nimwegenLab/MiM_NikonTi/Docs/NikonTi_setup_description.md

 - tested streaming acquisiiton to RAID: 1000 frames at 25fps in 30sec (ca. 7gb in total)

 ## 20160119
-- new arduino shutter with a custom shield to control the DIA LED and the SpectarX using TTL (through a demux connected to pins 8-10).
+- new arduino shutter with a custom shield to control the DIA LED and the SpectraX using TTL (through a demux connected to pins 8-10).
 Configuration reworked accordingly.

 ## To do